Symmetry reduction in high dimensions, illustrated in a turbulent pipe

 A Newton-Krylov scheme is used to search for \rpo s.
 Initial guesses are taken from near recurrences of ergodic trajectories\rf{GHCW07} within the symmetry-reduced \statesp.
 This preferentially identifies structures embedded in regions of high natural measure (regions most frequented by ergodic trajectories), with isolated \reqva\ and \rpo s that sit in the less frequented reaches of \statesp\ less likely to be found.
 Our searches have so far identified 10 \reqva\ and 32 \rpo s.
 An abbreviated summary of data is given in \reftab{tab:RPOdata_PRL}; the complete data set is available online at \texttt{Openpipeflow.org}, along with the open source code used to calculate these orbits.

 Visualizations of high-dimensional \statesp\ trajectories are necessarily projections onto two or three dimensions.
-A common choice is to monitor the flow in terms of the rate of energy dissipation $D=\rho\nu\int({\bf\nabla}\times\vec{u})^2\,dV$ and $I=\rho\nu \int(\partial_n\vec{u})\cdot\vec{dS}$ the external input power required to maintain constant flux.
-As the time-averages of $I$ and $D$ are necessarily equal, \reqva\ and orbits, which may be well-separated in \statesp, are contracted onto or near the $I=D$ line, a drawback of the 2-dimensional $(I,D)$ projection.
-For the problem at hand we found that such projections reveal little of the relationships between solutions; we use these values only to distinguish solutions listed in \reftab{tab:RPOdata_PRL}.
+A common choice is to monitor the flow in terms of the rate of energy dissipation $D=\rho\nu\int\vec{u}\cdot{\bf\nabla}^2\vec{u}\,dV$ and the external input power required to maintain constant flux $I=Q\,\Delta p$, where $Q=\int\vec{u}\cdot\vec{dS}$ is the flux at any cross-section and $\Delta p$ and is the pressure drop over the length of the pipe.
+As the time-averages of $I$ and $D$ are necessarily equal, \reqva\ and orbits, which may be well-separated in \statesp, are contracted onto or near the $I=D$ line, a drawback of the 2-dimensional $(I,D)$ projection. \reffig{fig:idplot} shows that the orbits appear to overlap with the ergodic region, but reveals little of the relationships between solutions; we use $D$ values only to distinguish \reqva\ solutions listed in \reftab{tab:RPOdata_PRL}.